twada/qunit-tap/README.md

 DESCRIPTION
 ---------------------------------------
-QUnit-TAP is a simple plugin for [QUnit](http://qunitjs.com) to produce [TAP](http://testanything.org/) output, to run tests on CLI.
+QUnit-TAP is a simple plugin for [QUnit](http://qunitjs.com/) to produce [TAP](http://testanything.org/) output.

-With QUnit-TAP you can run your QUnit test scripts on your terminal, and you can use TAP Consumers like [prove](http://perldoc.perl.org/prove.html) for test automation.
+QUnit-TAP provides TAP output feature for *ANY* version of QUnit.
+With QUnit-TAP you can run your QUnit test scripts on your terminal, use TAP Consumers like [prove](http://perldoc.perl.org/prove.html) for test automation, pass test output to [Jenkins](http://jenkins-ci.org/), and so on.

-QUnit-TAP runs under headless browsers like [PhantomJS](http://code.google.com/p/phantomjs/), command-line js environments (like [SpiderMonkey](https://developer.mozilla.org/en/SpiderMonkey) or [Rhino](https://developer.mozilla.org/en/Rhino)), and [CommonJS](http://commonjs.org/) environments like [Node.js](http://nodejs.org/), and of cource, runs on your real browser too.
+QUnit-TAP runs under headless browsers like [PhantomJS](http://phantomjs.org/), command-line js environments (like [SpiderMonkey](https://developer.mozilla.org/en/SpiderMonkey) or [Rhino](https://developer.mozilla.org/en/Rhino)), and [CommonJS](http://commonjs.org/) environments like [Node.js](http://nodejs.org/), and of cource, runs on your real browser too.

 DOWNLOAD